 First up — head for the glorious beachfront, pull up some sand, and laze the day away watching the world drift by.
 If you’re feeling just a little energetic, hire a surfboard or stand-up paddle board.
 There are basic lessons on offer for those who are trying to stand upright for the first time.

-To take a break from the tourist hordes, book a cruise on the Holokai Catamaran.
-You’ll see it moored on the sand in front of the Outrigger Reef.
+To take a break from the tourist hordes, book a sightseeing cruise with Holokai Catamaran.
+You’ll see the catamaran moored on the sand in front of the Outrigger Reef Waikiki Beach Resort.
 It departs throughout the day and early evening for the short trip around nearby Diamond Head, and includes a snorkelling stop-off at Turtle Canyon.

 For spectacular views up the Waikiki oceanfront towards Honolulu, take a leisurely stroll to the top of Diamond Head and back (it’s an hour or so round-trip).
 There’s a small fee to enter the national park.

 The dining scene in Waikiki can best be described as Asian-American fusion (or perhaps ‘confusion’ — as East usually competes with West on most menus).

 The standard caffeine offering in Waikiki is thick black brewed coffee.
 Your half-strength, skinny decaf latte is considered a ‘specialist’ coffee and most diners and restaurants don’t serve them.
 Instead, head for Kai Coffee or the excellent new Gorilla in the Cafe.